 We were going to employ a new construction technique using bags of compressed dirt instead of timber, building something like an igloo.
 The

 building would be much sturdier than the wood-frame construction that's so common in Belize and would be able to endure hurricanes, an

 important factor in this area.

-Arriving in Belize on Sunday afternoon after a 3-hour flight from
+Above left: Arriving in Belize on Sunday afternoon after a three-hour flight from Houston.

 is starting to take shape.

 Above right: And here's another old friend, the Pentecostal School in San Antonio, where I had also worked in

 February and December of 2008.

 Good Progress, and a Visit From an Old Friend